-A workflow is a sequence of steps describing the lifecycle of the document.
+A workflow is a sequence of steps describing the life cycle of a document.

-Workflows can automate your business processes such as reviewing documents, approving invoices, publishing company policies to your intranet, etc.
+Workflows can automate your business processes such as reviewing documents, approving invoices, and publishing company policies to your intranet.

-The AODocs workflow configuration interface does not require any specific technical skills and makes it easy to configure simple workflows like document approval in a few clicks.
+The AODocs workflow configuration interface doesn’t require any specific technical skills.
+You can configure simple workflows like document approval in a few clicks.

-However, even if the technical configuration of a workflow is easy to do, it is sometimes more complex to figure out exactly which workflow steps should be created, how the workflow roles should be assigned and which notification emails should be sent.
-The methodology below will help you determine the functional definition of your workflow to best address your business requirements.
+However, even if the configuration of a workflow is easy to do, it’s sometimes more complex to figure out exactly which workflow steps to create, how to assign the workflow roles and which notification emails to send.
+The methodology below will help you define your workflow to best address your business requirements.

-To better understand the business need and implement an AODocs workflow, we recommend that the library administrators organize an assessment workshop with the key end users.
+To better understand the business need and implement an AODocs workflow, we recommend that library administrators organize an assessment workshop with key end-users.

-Note: If you need guidance to design and implement your workflow, the AODocs Service Team and the AODocs Service Partner would be happy to help you organize an assessment workshop and give you solutions to optimize your processes.
+If you need guidance to design and implement your workflow, the AODocs Service Team and the AODocs Service Partner would be happy to help you organize an assessment workshop and find solutions to optimize your processes.

-You can contact your personal Sales Representative or firstname.lastname@example.org.
+Contact your AODocs Sales Representative or send an email to email@example.com.

-Here is a checklist of all the steps that needs to be answered in an assessment workshop:
+Here is a checklist of all the steps that need to be done in an assessment workshop:

 |Visualize the business need|